-The City prefers an electronic submittal in lieu of an official paper submittal.
+The City allows and will accept an electronic submittal in lieu of an official paper submittal.

 - a.
 The electronic submittal is e-mailed to the Procurement Contact (see page 2), by the submittal deadline (Procurement Schedule, Table 1, Page 1 or as otherwise amended). - b.
-Title the e-mail so it won't be lost in an e-mail stream. - c.
-Any risks associated with an electronic submittal are borne by the Proposer. - d.
+Title the e-mail, "Recreation Facilities & Programming Strategic Plan Proposal", so it won't be lost in an e-mail stream. - c.
+Any risks associated with an electronic submittal are borne by the Proposer.

+- d.
 The City's e-mail system will typically allow documents up to 20 Megabytes. - e.
 If the Proposer also submits a hard-copy, the hard copy has precedence.